 Disabled access: Please contact our reservations team for more information.

-Please take your voucher/confirmation to the main Ticket Desk to exchange your voucher for your tickets.
+Please take your voucher/confirmation, along with a photo ID, to the main Ticket Desk to exchange it for your tickets.

 Children are aged 5 -15 years old.
 Children under 5 go free.